handpoint/doc/android/androidobjects.md

 `Metadata` <span class="badge badge--info">Object</span>

 An object to store metadata.
+This field can be used to pass custom data to the Handpoint gateway, it will be echoed back in the transaction result.
+This field will also be part of the transaction response if querying the Handpoint transaction reporting API.

 **Properties**